 The primary advantage of having these riders on your life insurance policy is that you now own a master key that can be used no matter how life turns out in the future.
 Rather than paying for expensive individual products that do only one thing, life insurance can be your Swiss army knife that can handle just about anything.
 You aren’t stuck with having paid for something you may never get to use.
 This gives you the greatest peace of mind that you’ll be able to handle whatever circumstances you face.

-One of the biggest mistakes in buying life insurance is being afraid to make a mistake.
+One of the biggest mistakes is being afraid to make a mistake.
 Perfectionism is best friends with procrastination.

 Deciding not to decide, then, is having decided.

-If you over-analyze, you’ll run the risk of making the greatest mistake in buying life insurance, which is ….
+If you over-analyze, you’ll run the risk of making the greatest mistake, which is ….

 #10) Not Buying Life Insurance Soon Enough

-Hand-in-hand with over-analyzing, if your decision-making process prevents you from moving forward and buying life insurance, you’ll have the greatest mistake of all on your hands.
+Hand-in-hand with over-analyzing, if your decision-making process prevents you from moving forward, you’ll have the greatest mistake of all on your hands.

-While it’s a mistake with dire consequences, it’s the #1 most common mistake in buying life insurance.
+While it’s a mistake with potentially dire consequences, it’s the #1 most common mistak.
 There’s not a client we meet that doesn’t say, I wish I started this sooner!

 The sooner you buy life insurance, the lower your lifetime premiums will be, the better ratings you’ll secure, and the more likely you are to be able to be insured.
-Also, if you’re starting with a whole life policy, the earlier you start, the more cash value and death benefit you’ll build up over time because you’re getting the policy to work for longer.
+Also, if you’re starting with a whole life policy, the earlier you start, the sooner you build cash value and death benefit.

 Possibly the worst consequence of delaying a life insurance purchase is that it could mean that you lose the opportunity to buy it at all.